On the Savage Side by Tiffany McDaniel

-Honestly, Summer of Salt is one of the most beautiful stories that I have ever read.
-This one hit me hard.
-IYKYK.
+Honestly, this could be one of the most powerful stories that I have ever read.
+I am shattered.

 Dark feminist fiction, gut-wrenching and poignant.
 A story of girls, women, sisters, mothers and friends.
 Dear Lord, my heart hurts.